Skip to content Skip to main navigation Skip to footer

 The District’s drainage infrastructure consists almost exclusively of the major earthen drainage ditches and channels, both natural and man-made.
 On a day-to-day basis, the District is engaged in the maintenance and improvement of these earthen ditches (over 600 miles of ditches), which regularly consists of excavation, removal of silt, mowing and/or herbicidal spray operations.

-The District works with other entities that also have a role with regard to drainage within Orange County, such as the Cities and Orange County Road and Bridge, which generally have responsibility for the internal drainage within subdivisions and alongside most roads.
+The District works with other entities that also have a role with regard to drainage within Orange County, such as the Cities and Orange County Road and Bridge Department or Orange County, Texas, all of which generally share responsibility for the internal drainage within city limits and alongside most roads.
 Likewise, the Drainage District works with the Texas Department of Transportation which generally has responsibility for the drainage along state highways.

 Board of Directors